-Held in person, participants can include survivors, allies, family, partners, mentors, community stakeholders and first responders, and in some cases, intentionally and thoughtfully coordinated to include persons who have committed harm.
+Held in person, participants can include survivors, allies, family, partners, mentors, community stakeholders an first responders, and in some cases, coordinated to include persons who have committed harm.
 Scaffolded with learning resources, these deep group acknowledgment opportunities may take place over multiple or ongoing sessions, or be held all in one day.
-In addition to a Consentric Circle facilitator, conversations include a community partner facilitator and a well being advocate.
+In addition to a Consentric Circle facilitator, conversations include a community partner facilitator(s) and a well being advocate, in addition to follow up resources sent to participants for continued support, discussion and learning.